pietro-nobili-SDG/dsdocs/docs/general/unix.md

     ls path/to/dir
     ```

-!!! note
+!!! note "Absolute vs relative paths"

-    The path is relative to the current directory.

-    An absolute path is relative to the root of the file system
+    An absolute path is relative to the root directory of the file system
-    (`/` for Linux, `C:` for Windows),
+    (`/` for Linux, `C:\` for Windows)[^2].
-    for example:
+    For example:
     `/home/pmn/repos/dsdocs`.

+    A relative path starts from some given working directory,
+    avoiding the need to provide the full absolute path.

+    In our example,
-    So if the current directory is
+    if the current directory is
     `/home/pmn`,
     to list all the files in `dsdocs` run